Professor of Political Science; Coordinator of Gender and Sexuality StudiesContact

 Suzanne Chod received her B.S. in Political Science from Bowling Green State University in 2002 and her PhD in the same field from Michigan State University in 2007.
 Dr. Chod joined the NCC faculty as an Assistant Professor in 2010.
 She teaches classes in American political institutions, parties, campaigns and elections, as well as courses focused on women in American politics and research methods.
-She is currently the Coordinator of the Gender and Sexuality Studies Program and a member of the President's Diversity, Equity, and Inclusion Task Force, as well.
+She is currently the Coordinator of the Gender and Sexuality Studies Program and a member of the President's Diversity, Equity, and Inclusion Task Force.
 While her early conference and published work was in the area of Congress, and specifically the House of Representatives, her current research examines pedagogy, the use of technology in college classrooms to foster civic engagement, and how to increase political efficacy of young people.
 Dr. Chod also contributes public facing scholarship with op-eds and a monthly blog.Download CV

 Technology in and Civic Engagement in the College Classroom: Engaging the Unengaged (co-edited with William J. Muck and Stephen M. Caliendo)

-Chod, Suzanne M., et al. (Forthcoming spring/summer 2021).
+Chod, Suzanne M., et al. (Forthcoming fall 2021).
 “Can We Get an Upgrade?: How Two College Campuses Are Building the Democracy We Aspire to Be” in Teaching Civic Engagement Globally eds.
 Elizabeth C. Matto, et al. Washington, D.C: American Political Science Association.

 Barker, Philip W., Suzanne M. Chod, and William J. Muck.
 2020.
 “Political Science, Public Intellectualism, and Podcasting.”
 PS: Political Science & Politics 53(2): 326-327.